raviraja1218/quantum-tracking-demo/README.md

 - Classical Energy (proxy): 11.151ms CPU time (via PyTorch Profiler)
 - QML Energy (proxy): 0.0061 arbitrary units (scaled from time)

 ## Note
+This is a simplified demo to showcase feasibility for GSoC.
+Energy benchmarking is a proxy due to limited hardware access.
 The `data/` directory is excluded from the repository due to file size limits; users must download the TrackML data manually.